Hazardous work - Alasivu

 - a person with experience and professional competence constantly supervises his/her work

-- In such a case, an account of the organisation of the work and required induction training must be appended to the agreement between the employer and the provider of the training and a copy should be sent to the Division of Occupational Safety and Health of the relevant Regional State Administrative Agency.
+- In such a case, an account of the organisation of the work and required induction training must be appended to the agreement between the employer and the provider of the training.

 In cases other than those mentioned above, especially harmful work requires a derogation permit which can be granted by the occupational safety and health authorities, subject to conditions specified by the authorities.
 A derogation permit for the whole of Finland is applied with the Division of Occupational Safety and Health of the Regional State Administrative Agency for Eastern Finland.